bhavleen-singh-au7/caringAunt-Mongo/README.md

     - periodLength

   > Here all fields are required
-  > By upper detail we will be calculating users future period dates and keep on reminding user 1 day prior to her period date via **text messages**
+  > By upper detail we will be calculating users future period dates and keep on reminding user 1 day prior to her period date via **text messages**.

   > From tomorrow onwards your period is starting.